COVIDSafe App: Advice for Survivors

-The following advice is applicable to Android Version 1.0.17 and IOS version 1.2 (released on 13 May)
+The following advice was developed in relation to Android Version 1.0.17 and IOS version 1.2 (released on 13 May 2020)

 The purpose of this advice is to help survivors of domestic and family violence or stalking to make an informed decision about whether or not to download the Covidsafe App which was rolled out in Australia from 6pm AEST on Sunday 26 April.

 WESNET had computer scientists examine the Australian version of the App shortly after it was released by the Australian Government.
 This followed earlier advice that was based on an analysis of the Singaporean version of the App (TraceTogether).

 This handout is designed to help survivors make an informed decision about whether or not to download and use the COVIDSafe App.
 WESNET has been working in collaboration with relevant government departments around this advice.

 TLDR: for some survivors who have abusers with sophisticated skills with technology, you may wish to consider this advice before downloading the COVIDSafe app.

 The Covidsafe App is designed to help trace contacts between people who may have come into contact with someone who tests positive to the COVID-19 virus.
 The App is part of a public health response to try and minimise the spread of the coronavirus over the coming weeks and months.

 COVIDSafe is designed to aid contact tracing of people who have tested positive to the coronavirus by logging information exchanged via Bluetooth between phones running the app.
 If the user subsequently tests positive for the coronavirus, the information collected is then made available to health authorities with the consent of the app user, so that others can be alerted that they may have been in contact with someone who has tested positive for the virus.